johnsosc/626finalproj/README.md

 97: Brooklyn - Fort Greene | 234: Manhattan - Union Sq.

 Upon mapping the yellow and green list above, you can clearly see in this sample that the range of the green taxi is a lot wider than the yellow taxi.
-Yellow taxi service appears to be a predominantly a manhattan based service, while the green taxi has further range in other buroughs.
+Yellow taxi service appears to be a predominantly manhattan based service, while the green taxi has further range in other buroughs.

 ![Image of graph](https://github.com/johnsosc/626finalproj/blob/main/Images/Sample_Map.PNG)